Advice on how public bodies can support the Homes for Ukraine scheme.

 Welcome centres and initial accommodation

-The Welsh Government acts as ‘Super Sponsor’ for those allocated to Welcome Centres.
-The Welsh Government will provide funding to Local authorities who have Welcome Centres to implement deliver wraparound support for people in those centres.
+The Welsh Government acts as ‘Super Sponsor’ for those allocated to initial accommodation such as Welcome Centres and university accommodation.
+The Welsh Government will provide funding to local authorities who have initial accommodation to deliver wrap-around support for people in those centres.

 Local authorities should provide the following services and support: